nsh135/_SIMPOR_/README.md

 ## SIMPOR
-This repo implement the idea in the manuscript SIMPOR, a imbalanced learning approache which generates synthetic samples for minority that maximizing posterior ratio.
+This repo implements the idea in the manuscript SIMPOR, a imbalanced learning approache which generates synthetic samples for minority that maximizing posterior ratio.

 (The paper is under review and code is still under development.
 Please stay tuned. )